-[ Stephanie Baldwin, 2L at the University of Arizona ]
+By Stephanie Baldwin, University of Arizona

-I believe 2L is where you can begin to see yourself as a lawyer, and I am so grateful for all of the experiences that enabled me to know I was on the right path.
-Here are the best decisions I made during 2L.
+I believe 2L year is where you start to really see yourself as a lawyer.
+I am so grateful for all of the experiences that enabled me to know I was on the right path.

-I joined a clinic
+Joining a clinic

 In the fall, I was a 38d (limited practice) student for the City of Tucson.
 I remember the call I had with my dad when I told him I had won my first bench trial.
 He said, “that is so great, what did the teacher say?
 I knew you were nervous.”
 I responded that I had not told them yet.
 Confused, he said, “wasn’t she there, it’s a class…” I laughed and said, “No, dad, this was a real case, and an attorney supervised me, as I did the case, in front of a Judge.”
-I don’t think I will ever forget him going “WHAT!?!?”
-I learned so much during that clinic, and it solidified the fact that I should pursue litigation.
+I don’t think I will ever forget him going, “WHAT!?!?”
+I learned so much during that clinic and it solidified the fact that I should pursue litigation.

 Perhaps it is because I had a career before law school, but having externships during the school year has made my law school experience so much better.
 Each day I worked, I learned a new skill or more about my working style.
 I was able to be mentored by seasoned attorneys and learn from my mistakes, safely.
 Once we graduate, the training wheels are gone, and what we do could significantly impact a client.
 Working as an extern allowed me to experience many aspects of being an attorney without causing any damage to a case or client.
 I will be a more effective associate and attorney because of these lessons.